 Or make an appointment to use the Center by contacting the Inclusive Services Consultant.

 The Inclusive Services Collection houses materials related to diversity, equity, and inclusion in library services.
 The collection includes fiction for children and youth from diverse backgrounds, non-fiction resources for library staff working with all ages, and materials in accessible formats such as braille and sensory books.

 Other equipment may be available upon request.

 Public libraries can borrow an FM Assistive Listening kit to allow hard-of-hearing patrons to enjoy library programming.
 The kit contains one transmitter with multiple microphone options and four receivers with headphones.

 Hearing assistance is also available by request at any South Carolina State Library event.
 For more information, contact the Inclusive Services Consultant.

 Public libraries and community members may print short documents in braille on-demand at the Inclusive Services Center, using the Juliet 120 Embosser and 6dot Braille Label Maker.
-This enables public libraries in South Carolina to provide alternative formats to anyone with a visual impairment.
-Document delivery is also available to public libraries.
+This enables public libraries in South Carolina to provide alternative formats to their customers.

 To set an appointment or learn more, contact the Inclusive Services Consultant.